is-project-4th-year/team-profile-site-fork-force/documentation.md

 Also was a refresher on Git commands innit

 ### Sweeeny
+I've learnt how to breakdown a project into different milestones and issues to make for better project management

 ### Natalia
 I've learnt how to make a pull request and to smoothly solve merge conflicts.